vanioinformatika/easydao/README.md

 1. In the application project set pom.xml dependency to generated _projectname-db-model._
 1. Build your application project.

-## Sample easydao-maven-plugin configuration

-> You can find the results of the code generation in **&lt;generatedSourcePath&gt;/metadata.txt.** It contains several useful information about your database, **and you can easily define replacement files based on its content.**

 See the example application, that uses this maven plugin.

 ## Setting Maven settings.xml